 16. Holidays in Spanish Speaking Countries

-Spanish speaking countries have holiday celebrations just like every other country.
-When we share some of the same holidays, you might be surprised to see how different these holidays are celebrated.
+Spanish-speaking countries have holiday celebrations just like every other country.
+While we share some of the same holidays, you might be surprised to see how differently these holidays are celebrated.
 In this lesson, we'll look at some of the most important holidays to these peoples.

 17. Countries That Speak Spanish

 The use of language gives us the ability to connect with others on a more personal and cultural level.
 Learning Spanish opens up communication to millions of people in many different countries.
 With that type of communicating power, the possibilities are endless!

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice